| You are here: Agriculture > Genfood and Food > Food from GMO > GMO Regulations

 Such national legislation is likely to be superseded by the

+novel food directive when this enters into force.
 The novel food regulation that has been discussed within the EC

 commission will probably require labelling of GMO products if